openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public func notBetween(field: String, low: ValueType, high: ValueType): RdbPredicates
 ```

-**Function:** Configures a predicate to match fields where the value in the specified column of the data table falls outside the given range (excluding the range boundaries).
+**Description:** Configures the predicate to match fields where the value in the `field` column of the data table falls outside the given range (excluding the range boundaries).

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core